New OpenTox Local Chapter

 The OpenTox Association has a new local chapter – this one, in the innovative Research Triangle area around Raleigh-Durham, North Carolina.
-Join us virtually for the first meeting on November 3 at 14:00 EST! *

 The new North Carolina Chapter grew out of an initiative to expand OpenTox activities in regions where the association has been active and has enjoyed support.
 During the OpenTox USA meeting last July at Duke University, attended by locally-based as well as non-local scientists and regulators, it was decided that the Raleigh-Durham area would be a perfect location for such an endeavor and plans for a local chapter were set in motion.
 On hand was Dr. Thomas Hill of the EPA, who explains his motivation for participating.
 “OpenTox helps us transcend the artificial barriers we have built in our own minds and create a free flow of information and alternative streams of data that can only enrich our work.
 I support OpenTox and encourage involvement of scientists and clinicians from all disciplines.”